MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/playfabgsdk_guide.md

 ![](media/364cc9fc28933473cf29f000d7f827de.png)

-2. Then right-click on the Huli project in Solution Explorer and click **Build** from the context-menu.
+2. Then right-click on the Huli project in Solution Explorer and click **Build** from the context menu.
 ![](media/f1f98ade12ac3c2664a44abbac914ab0.png)

 3. From here, the standard way we package our Server build is to use the Project Launcher.